Worst Pills, Best Pills

 Facts About This Drug [top]

-Eplerenone (INSPRA) was initially approved by the Food and Drug Administration (FDA) in September 2002 to treat high blood pressure, but the drug’s manufacturer chose not to put the product on the market at that time.
+Eplerenone (INSPRA) was initially approved by the Food and Drug Administration (FDA) in September 2002 to treat high blood pressure, but the drug’s manufacturer chose not to put the product on the market.
 Rather, the company opted to wait to market eplerenone until it had also gained approval for improving the survival of stable patients with a damaged left ventricle (large chamber of the heart) and evidence of congestive heart failure after a heart attack.
-This approval was...
+This approval was granted in...

-Eplerenone (INSPRA) was initially approved by the Food and Drug Administration (FDA) in September 2002 to treat high blood pressure, but the drug’s manufacturer chose not to put the product on the market at that time.
+Eplerenone (INSPRA) was initially approved by the Food and Drug Administration (FDA) in September 2002 to treat high blood pressure, but the drug’s manufacturer chose not to put the product on the market.
 Rather, the company opted to wait to market eplerenone until it had also gained approval for improving the survival of stable patients with a damaged left ventricle (large chamber of the heart) and evidence of congestive heart failure after a heart attack.
 This approval was granted in October 2003.
 In 2008, the drug was also approved for hypertension in pediatric patients.[1]
+However, in 2025, the FDA approved updated drug safety-related labeling changes for eplerenone, which included the statement that “the safety and effectiveness of INSPRA for treatment of hypertension have not been established in pediatric patients.”

-The additional approved uses for the drug allow it to be legally advertised as more than just another high blood pressure-lowering drug.
+The additional approved uses for the drug in 2003 and 2008 allowed eplerenone to be legally advertised as more than just another high blood pressure-lowering drug.
 This is important because the marketplace for high blood pressure-lowering drugs is crowded, with dozens of competing agents, and eplerenone is not very distinguished among them – the drug is only moderately effective in this regard.

 One of the major concerns of potassium-sparing diuretics such as spironolactone and eplerenone is that they can lead to dangerously high levels of potassium (hyperkalemia) that can potentially cause death in the elderly and in persons with poor kidney function.